 In a country full of cobblestone streets, ancient ruins, and miles of museums, comfortable footwear is a must.

-If you want to explore some of Italy’s stunning countryside, pack hiking shoes.
-The authorities in Cinque Terre got so fed up with flipflop-wearing tourists needing to be rescued that they decided to fine anyone caught on the trails without hiking boots (check out the rules and the dress code on the official Cinque Terre website and our guide to visiting Cinque Terre).
+If you want to explore some of Italy’s stunning countryside, pack the right shoes.
+The authorities in Cinque Terre got so fed up with flipflop-wearing tourists needing to be rescued that they decided to fine anyone caught on the trails without appropriate shoes.
+(Check out the rules and the dress code on the official Cinque Terre website and our guide to visiting Cinque Terre).

 Tip 6: Buy essentials when you arrive